Skip to content

 Local theseus run Job runs in-process on the current machine

-Remote batch theseus submit Code is shipped to a remote host and a job is queued (SLURM) or launched in the background (plain SSH)
+Remote batch (SSH/SLURM) theseus submit Code is shipped to a remote host and a job is queued (SLURM) or launched in the background (plain SSH)

 Remote REPL theseus repl Same ship flow, but launches Jupyter Lab and sets up a local port-forward so you can open it in your browser